Comparison of Custom Block Functionality

 Comparing MATLAB S-Functions to MATLAB Functions for Code Generation

 MATLAB S-functions and MATLAB functions for code generation have some fundamental differences.

 The Simulink Coder product can generate code for both MATLAB S-functions and MATLAB functions for code generation.
 However, MATLAB S-functions require a Target Language Compiler (TLC) file for code generation.
 MATLAB functions for code generation do not require a TLC file.

 MATLAB S-functions can use any MATLAB function whereas MATLAB functions for code generation are a subset of the MATLAB language.
 For a list of supported functions for code generation, see Functions and Objects Supported for C/C++ Code Generation.

 MATLAB S-functions can model discrete and continuous state dynamics whereas MATLAB functions for code generation cannot model state dynamics.

 You can expand the functionality of any custom block using callbacks and MATLAB graphics.

-GUIDE, the MATLAB graphical user interface development environment, provides tools for easily creating custom user interfaces.
-See App Building (MATLAB) for more information on using GUIDE.
+App Designer, the MATLAB graphical user interface development environment, provides tools for easily creating custom user interfaces.
+See App Building for more information on using App Designer.